 Debt collection agencies – Debt collection agencies (DCA’s) help us manage debt cases with the bottom line of restoring payments.
 They can be used in parallel with our in house recovery process where appropriate.
-In Finland, we automatically file all cases to court after the in-house collection process and this will soon be the same in Estonia and Spain.
+In all countries, we automatically file all cases to court after the in-house collection process.
 For existing cases that are successfully being recovered by DCA’s, there will be no change.

 Payment order – This our first interaction with the courts and is a simple, fast and cost-effective process that accounts for the majority of our court cases.
 If the payment order does not bring any results or if the borrower objects to this, we then file a civil case.

 Write-off – Either a partial or full amount of funds are written off when they are deemed unrecoverable.
 This can be in the case of death, debt restructuring, debt servicing costs or bankruptcy.

 Bankruptcy & Debt Restructuring – The bankruptcy process is only initiated if the bailiff has not been able to collect the debt after freezing the borrower’s assets and accounts.
 Bondora either initiates this bankruptcy on its own or joins an existing bankruptcy filing.
 A distribution plan is then set up by the courts or bankruptcy registrar for the borrower’s assets and depending on the decision from the court, a new payment schedule is created for retrieving the principal.
 The court may also use debt restructuring to create a new payment plan for the debtor.